-The discount rate used to measure the total pension liability was 2.85% at the current measurement date and 4.16% at the prior measurement date.
-The discount rate was determined using the current assumed rate of return until the point where the plan fiduciary net position is negative.
-Using the current contribution rates, a negative position happens in 2024 for the 2019 measurement date.
-For years on or after 2024, a discount rate of 2.81% is used.
-This rate is based on the Bond Buyer General Obligation 20-year Municipal Bond Index Rate.
+The discount rate used to measure the total pension liability was 2.28% at the current measurement date and 2.85% at the prior measurement date.
+The discount rate was determined using the current assumed rate of return of 6.74% until the point where the plan fiduciary net position is negative.
+Using the current contribution rates, a negative position happens in 2025.
+For years on or after 2025, the Municipal Bond Index Rate a discount rate of 2.22% was used.
+The Municipal Bond Index Rate from the prior measurement date was 2.81%.